 Spell out the full name first followed by the abbreviation in parentheses, then abbreviate throughout the rest of the text: Her grade point average (GPA) was consistent the first two years.
 However, her GPA dropped considerably her junior year.
 (This differs from AP Style.)

 Advisor is the preferred spelling as opposed to adviser.
 (This differs from AP Style.)

 This statement of principle is used on USI printed publications: It is the policy of the University of Southern Indiana to be in full compliance with all federal and state non-discrimination and Equal Opportunity laws, orders, and regulations relating to race, sex, religion, disability, age, national origin, sexual orientation, or status as a disabled veteran or veteran of the Vietnam era.
 Questions or concerns should be directed to the Affirmative Action Officer, USI Human Resources Department, University of Southern Indiana, 8600 University Boulevard, Evansville, Indiana 47712.
 Acceptable abbreviated version when space is limited: University of Southern Indiana is an affirmative action/equal employment opportunity institution.

-Always us numerals when referring to age.
+Always use numerals when referring to age.
 A 6-year-old girl; an 8-year-old law; the 7-year-old house.
 Use hyphens for ages expressed as adjectives before a noun or as substitutes for a noun.
 A 5-year-old boy, but the boy is 5 years old.
 The boy, 5, has a sister, 10.
 The race is for 3-year-olds.
 The woman is in her 30s.
-30-something, but Thirty-something to start a sentence.
+Thirty-something starts a sentence; otherwise, use 30-something.

 alumnus, alumna, alumni